-The new regulations include some helpful rules regarding leased property.
-In particular, the new regulations do not require a lessee to substantially improve and do not impose an original use requirement with respect to leased tangible property.[25]
+The Proposed Regulations include some helpful rules regarding leased property.
+In particular, the Proposed Regulations do not require a lessee to substantially improve and do not impose an original use requirement with respect to leased tangible property.
 In addition, leases can be between related parties.

-To qualify, the lease must be entered into after Dec.
-31, 2017, and must be a "market rate lease" that is at arm's-length under Section 482 principles.[26]
-In addition, for leases of real property other than unimproved land, there cannot be, at the time the lease is entered into, a plan, intent or expectation for the real property to be purchased by the lessee for an amount of consideration other than the fair market value determined at the time of the purchase, without regard to any prior lease payments.[27]
+To qualify, the lease must be entered into after December 31, 2017 and must be a "market rate lease" that is at arm's-length under section 482 principles.
+In addition, for leases of real property other than unimproved land, there cannot be, at the time the lease is entered into, a plan, intent, or expectation for the real property to be purchased by the lessee for an amount of consideration other than the fair market value determined at the time of the purchase without regard to any prior lease payments.
 Related-party leases are subject to additional rules.
-First, the lessee cannot prepay more than 12-months' rent.[28]
-Second, if the original use of the property does not commence with the lessee, the lessee must acquire QOZ business property with a value equal to the value of the leased personal property within 30 months.[29]
+First, the lessee cannot prepay more than 12-months' rent.
+Second, if the original use of the property does not commence with the lessee, the lessee must acquire QOZ Business Property with a value equal to the value of the leased personal property within 30 months.
 That property can be unrelated to the leased property.